devartgr/joomla-devart-slider/README.md

 ## Large-Site Validation

-DevArt Slider 1.0.8 was tested using a Joomla installation with more than **220,000 native Joomla Articles**.
+The high-performance article selector was tested using a Joomla installation with more than **220,000 native Joomla Articles**.

 The following operations were verified: